aarneranta/chalmers-advanced-python/labs/lab2/README.md

 - we only deal with undirected graphs
 - we have fewer arguments in initialization

-#### Baseline solution, no bonus points

-The simplest way to implement graphs is by inheriting from `networkx.Graph`:
+The implementation is by inheritance from `networkx.Graph`:
 ```
     class Graph(nx.Graph):
         def __init__(self, start=None):